Kong/MVNRepo/README.md

 MVNRepo
 ======================
-This is a public Maven Repository hosted on GitHub that we use on [Mashape](http://www.mashape.com/).
+This is a public Maven Repository hosted on `http://maven.mashape.com` that we use on [Mashape](http://www.mashape.com/).

 You are free to use in your projects, and contribute to it.